imclab/Report-A-Rishwat/README.md

 Report A Rishwat
 ================================================================================

-Report a Rishwat is a web application which can be used by anyone anywhere (literaly) to report events of corruption.
+Report a Rishwat is a web application which can be used by anyone anywhere (literally) to report events of corruption.

 ================================================================================